Center Township, Morgan County, Ohio: Geography

 Despite its name, Center Township is not in the center of Morgan County; it is located farther east than any other township in the county.

 The unincorporated settlement of Hackney is located in the center of Center Township.

 Name and history

 It is one of nine Center Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-As of 2018, the trustees are Alva Heiss, Thomas Brothers, and Neil McKown, and the clerk is Tammy Hall.